 Once income records have been checked, and deductions gathered and properly listed the return can be completed like any other tax return by following the instructions on the forms.
 Be certain to double-check all calculations.
 The popular tax preparation software programs can be very valuable.
 They will calculate the tax related to excess investment income (kiddie tax) as well as the Qualified Performing Artist deduction (QPA).

-The filing date for 2020 returns is May 17, 2021.
+The filing date for 2022 returns is April 18, 2023 (except for those in areas affected by natural disasters — see note at the top of this page).
 The IRS has advised that paper filers carefully check the address to mail their return to as there may be a change from previous years.